itan511/kanban-board/README.md

 ```

 To run the application, you need to create a .env file in the project root folder
-and add environment variables there as in example.env.
+and add environment variables there as in example.env and and assign them your own values.
 After that, go to the terminal in the project directory and enter the following commands.

 To run application enter: